The historical role of bills of lading in global trade

 Importance of Bill of Lading

-- Receipt of Goods: The carrier gives the Bill of Lading (BOL) to the shipper to confirm that the goods have been received in good condition.
+- Receipt of goods: The carrier issues the B/L to the shipper to confirm that the goods have been received, sometimes noting their condition.

-- Proof of Contract: It acts as a legal agreement between the shipper and carrier, showing each party’s responsibilities for transporting the goods.
+- Proof of contract: It serves as a legal agreement between the shipper and carrier, outlining each party’s responsibilities for transporting the goods.

-- Customs Clearance: It gives customs officials the necessary details to clear the goods smoothly at borders.
+- Customs clearance: It provides customs officials with the necessary details to clear the goods efficiently at borders.

-- Insurance Claims: If goods are damaged or lost, the BOL helps track the shipment and supports insurance claims.
+- Insurance claims: If goods are damaged or lost, the B/L helps track the shipment and supports insurance claims by documenting the cargo’s condition at loading.

-- Legal Protection: The BOL protects everyone involved by clearly setting out responsibilities and keeping a record of the shipment.
+- Legal protection: The B/L protects all parties by clearly defining responsibilities and maintaining an official record of the shipment.

 Best practices for managing and auditing bills of lading